swiftlang/swift-testing/Documentation/StyleGuide.md

 To organize symbols under types, place them in topic groups organized by usage.
 Begin topic group headings inside types with a noun or noun phrase.

+#### Writing compile-time diagnostics

+The macro target of this package produces a number of different compile-time diagnostics.
+These diagnostics should be written according to the Swift style guide for compiler diagnostics [here](https://github.com/apple/swift/blob/main/docs/Diagnostics.md).

 ### Documentation

 Documentation for the testing library should follow the